Pylons/pyramid/docs/narr/hybrid.rst

   ``PATH_INFO`` string, but a portion of the URL determined by a matching pattern in the matched route configuration's path.

-- In a purely traversal based applications, view configurations which do not mention a ``route_name`` argument are considered during :term:`view lookup`; in a hybrid application, when a route is matched, only view configurations which mention that route's name as
+- In a purely traversal based application, view configurations which do not mention a ``route_name`` argument are considered during :term:`view lookup`; in a hybrid application, when a route is matched, only view configurations which mention that route's name as